 He subsequently followed a career in IT in Bedford and Cambridge, at the same time as being organist and choirmaster at Oakley near Bedford.

 Simon met Jane at university, married in 1980, and have two children, Katie and Andrew.
 Jane taught music and RE, and recently retired as Headteacher from a Bedfordshire primary school.
-They retired to Tiverton in Devon, and currently sing with the Exeter University Choral Society.
+They retired to Tiverton in Devon, and currently sing with the East Devon Choral Society.

 IT and Communications Manager